11 Erotic Films That Every Woman Should See

 8. Atonement (2007)

-Some may remember this Keira Knightley film as being a stodgy British Oscar-nominee about what can happen when someone tells a lie.
-But that scene in the library between Knightley and James McAvoy will get your heart pounding as loud as that ticking clock that seems to keep time with their hushed moans and heavy breathing.
+Some may remember this Keira Knightley film as being a stodgy British Oscar nominee about what can happen when someone tells a lie.
+But that scene in the library between Knightley and James McAvoy will get your heart pounding as loudly as that ticking clock that seems to keep time with their hushed moans and heavy breathing.

 9. Love & Other Drugs (2010)

 This Jake Gyllenhaal and Anne Hathaway movie is a tearjerker about what it really means to love someone in sickness when you're in good health.
 But it starts off as a sexy romp that shows these two getting it on pretty much everywhere.
 That's the part you should watch... and then maybe turn it off before anything sad happens.

 10. Blue Valentine (2010)